Computer Science, Associate of Science

 If a student successfully completes San Jacinto College’s 42-hour Core Curriculum, that block of courses must be substituted for the receiving institution’s Core Curriculum.
 The receiving institution may not require a student to take additional Core Curriculum courses to meet the requirements of the Core.
 Students who transfer without completing the Core Curriculum shall receive academic credit in the Core Curriculum of the receiving institution for each of the courses the student has successfully completed in the San Jacinto College Core Curriculum.
 Students should plan Core Curriculum courses that would meet baccalaureate degree requirements at the four-year institution.

 If you do not see your transfer school, please follow the Plan of Study.
 For more information, contact an Admissions Advisor.
 Please speak to an advisor at San Jacinto College and the transfer institution to ensure this Transfer Plan is accurate and complete.
+For a list of all MAPs, students may go to Transfer Plans A-Z. Students may filter for specific universities, disciplines, or degrees, and print individual MAPs.

 Computer Science